rahulgopinath/rahulgopinath.github.io/index.md

 One of the challenges in fuzzing is how to reach deep code paths.
 In particular, many systems accept multilayered inputs such as an HTTP request that wraps a JSON object, which in turn encodes an RPC call, which may, in turn, encode a custom data structure.
 For such inputs, traditional fuzzers rarely reach beyond the first layer.
 The problem is that traditional fuzzers rely on coverage to decide how to proceed.
 When a fuzzer is faced with a program with a complex input structure, coverage is of little help beyond producing simple values as the paths explored are the same for simple or complex inputs.
 This means that one needs a better way of producing complex inputs than traditional coverage guided fuzzing.

 Our first research was toward generating complex *valid* inputs when faced with a parser so that we can get to the next level.
 We found that traditional approaches such as symbolic execution do not work well due to *path explosion* when faced with parsers.
 We [invented](https://arxiv.org/abs/1810.08289) and [implemented](https://github.com/vrthra/pygmalion) a fast and lightweight approach called Pygmalion that iteratively corrects a generated input prefix which ultimately leads to valid inputs.
-Our result was presented at [PLDI 2019](https://rahul.gopinath.org/publications/#mathis2019parser).
+Our result was presented at [PLDI 2019](https://rahul.gopinath.org/publications/#mathis2019parser) and a later extension targeting parsers with a lexical analysis phase was published at [ISSTA 2020](https://rahul.gopinath.org/publications/#mathis2020learning).

 While *Pygmalion* can get us valid inputs faster than traditional methods, it is limited to overcoming the first layer parser.
 While *Pygmalion* is fast, it still needs to run the program under fuzzing once per input character, which is comparatively expensive if one wants to produce a large number of valid inputs.
-Hence, we [invented](/publications/#gopinath2019inferring) and [implemented](https://github.com/vrthra/pymimid/) a technique called Mimid that can infer the input structure expected by a given parser as a *context-free grammar* from the dynamic analysis of the program run.
+Hence, we [invented](https://github.com/vrthra/mimid) a technique called _Mimid_ that can infer the input structure expected by a given parser as a *context-free grammar* from the dynamic analysis of the program run, and was published at [FSE 2020](https://rahul.gopinath.org/publications/#gopinath2020mining)

 Given such a grammar, the problem reduces to how one can generate inputs fast from a *context-free grammar*.
 The problem at this point was that the available grammar-based fuzzers were too slow.
 Hence, we [adapted](/publications/#gopinath2019building) ideas from programming language implementation, and virtual machine optimization to build our [F1 grammar fuzzer](https://github.com/vrthra/f1) which can produce millions of inputs per second.

+While fuzzers are effective in quickly identifying failure conditions using surprising inputs, the inputs produced by these tools can often be huge, and incomprehensible to the developer.
+Hence, test case reduction (often variants of _delta debugging_) is often used to reduce the test case to a minimal input, such strings still fail to inform the developer as to what went wrong.
+Even worse, a casual inspection of many such test cases can often suggest an incorrect hypothesis.
+We [invented](https://rahul.gopinath.org/publications/#gopinath2020abstracting) a technique called _DDSET_ that identifies the parts of the input that caused the failure, and abstracts away everything else.
+The failure representations produced by _DDSET_ (e.g. `&lt;expr&gt;/0`) are precise and, easy to understand, and also allows the developer to generate further test cases.
+Our work was presented at [ISSTA 2020](https://rahul.gopinath.org/publications/#gopinath2020abstracting), and received the _ACM SIGSOFT Distinguished Paper_ award.

 <h2>Research until Ph.D.</h2>